 Morris bay: among Antigua beaches, I’d say this is a hidden gem where it not for the fact that it is super easily accessible.
 I can’t explain why there was literally nobody there when I went, but the complete lack of people surely was no deterrent to my full enjoyment.
 The beach is located opposite Old Road village.

 Long bay: among the best beaches in Antigua there’s the one that I went to every day, as that’s where the resort where I stayed is located.
-It sure was a nice perk to my Antigua holidays.
 The beach is small, the incredibly white and soft, and the vegetation is thick all around.
-There’s a few boats docked on the beach, and when I went to see the sunrise (jet-lag hit me really badly!)
-I spotted a few locals enjoying an early morning swim.
+There are a few boats docked on the beach, and if you happen to go see the sunrise you will see locals enjoying an early morning swim.

 Snorkel and kayak on the reef

 Antigua is famous for its clear waters, so one of the ultimate things to do in Antigua is to kayak through the mangroves and then snorkel to admire the beautiful marine life.

 Practice water sports

 With such gorgeous waters, Antigua is a great location for water sports.
 Windsurfing and kite surfing are popular on the island.
 There are also some great diving spots.
 Needless to say, practicing water sports is one of the top things to do in Antigua.
 I would have loved to go diving during my Antigua holidays, especially after having tried it in the Maldives for the first time, but unfortunately I didn’t have time to do it.